LiliaFramework/Lilia/documentation/docs/meta/gridinv.md

 Called when the inventory type registers.

-On the server it adds default access rules preventing players from placing items that do not fit and restricting access to the owner.
+On the server it adds the `CanNotAddItemIfNoSpace` and `CanAccessInventoryIfCharacterIsOwner` access rules to prevent placement of items that do not fit and to restrict access to the owner.

 **Parameters**